NVIDIA-AI-IOT/scene-text-recognition/README.md

 #### More:

-To train and run your own models please see the EasyOCR instructions: []
+To train and run your own models please see the EasyOCR [instructions](https://github.com/akamboj2/EasyOCR/blob/master/custom_model.md)

 ## See also

 - [trt_pose_hand](http://github.com/NVIDIA-AI-IOT/trt_pose_hand) - Real-time hand pose estimation based on trt_pose